Hegseth insists the Iran conflict is 'not endless' and declares, 'We fight to win'

 The Iranian Red Crescent Society said at least 555 people have been killed in Iran so far by the U.S.-Israeli campaign.
 Eleven people have been killed in Israel and 31 in Lebanon, according to authorities there.

+The information conveyed to the congressional staff contrasts with the message from Trump, who said the objective of the mission was to eliminate “imminent threats from the Iranian regime.”

+Senior Trump administration officials, who like others were not authorized to comment publicly and spoke on the condition of anonymity, had told reporters Saturday that there were indicators that the Iranians could launch a preemptive attack.

-Associated Press writers Meg Kinnard in Charleston, S.C., David Klepper and Ben Finley in Washington and Farnoush Amiri in New York contributed to this report.
+Associated Press writers Meg Kinnard in Charleston, S.C., Bill Barrow in Atlanta, David Klepper and Ben Finley in Washington and Farnoush Amiri in New York contributed to this report.